konturio/disaster-ninja-fe/src/features/boundary_selector/readme.md

 ## Boundary selector

-This feature alow set `focusedGeometry` (a.k.a Selected area) by using administrative boundaries.
+This feature allows us to set `focusedGeometry` (a.k.a Selected area) by using administrative boundaries.

 ### How to use